-Citing his Arkansas heritage, Ace Collins defines himself as a storyteller.
-In that capacity, Ace Collins has authored more than sixty books for 25 different publishers that have sold more than 2.5 million copies.
-His catalog includes novels, biographies, children’s works as well as books on history, culture and faith.
-He has also been the featured speaker at the National Archives Distinguished Lecture Series, hosted a network television special and does college basketball play-by-play.
+Citing his Arkansas heritage, Christy award winner Ace Collins defines himself as a storyteller.
+In that capacity, Collins has authored 100 books that have sold more than 2.5 million copies for 25 different publishers.
+His catalog includes novels, biographies, and children’s works as well as books on history, culture, and faith.
+He has also been the featured speaker at the National Archives Distinguished Lecture Series, hosted a network television special, and has appeared on all the morning TV shows.

-In 2014 Ace is releasing Man’s Best Hero, a book on dog heroes, a courtroom novel, The Color of Justice, that examines racial prejudice in 1964, and a groundbreaking series, In The President’s Service, that provides readers with a new adventure each month.
-His first devotional book, Music For Your Heart, was released in late 21013 and earned numerous five star reviews and a fall novel, also a top reviewed release was The Cutting Edge, mixed suspense, romance and intrigue in a tale of survival and victory.
+Ace’s first devotional book, Music for Your Heart, was released in late 2013 earning numerous five-star reviews, and a fall novel, The Cutting Edge, mixed suspense, romance, and intrigue in a tale of survival and victory.
 In the summer of 2013, Ace’s novel from Abingdon, Darkness Before Dawn, earned scores of great reviews and was chosen by several different book clubs and publications as one of the top reads of 2013.
-It also made the most inspiring book list on iTunes in July and Hope For Women’s “Top Five Summer Reads.”
+This novel also made the most inspiring book list on iTunes in July and Hope for Women’s “Top Five Summer Reads.”

-Beyond books, Collins has penned more than 2000 magazine features, appeared on every network morning television show, as well as CNN and Fox.
-He also does scores of radio interviews each year.
-His speaking engagements have taken him from churches and corporations to to America’s Dog Museum in St. Louis.
-Collins has also penned several production shows and speaks to college class on the art of writing.
+Beyond books, Collins has penned more than 2000 magazine features, appeared on every network’s morning television show, as well as news and entertainment programming on CNN, MSNBC and CNBC, and does scores of radio interviews each year.
+His speaking engagements have taken him from churches and corporations to the America’s Dog Museum in St. Louis and the National Archives in Washington DC.
+Collins has penned several production shows and regularly speaks to college classes on the art of writing.

-Collins’ hobbies include sports, restoring classic cars, Wurlitzer jukeboxes and running.
-He is married to Ouachita University education professor Kathy Chapman Collins.
-The couple lives in Arkadelphia, Arkansas and has two sons as well as two collies and three cats.
+Ace’s hobbies include sports, restoring classic cars, watching and reading about classic films, tinkering with Wurlitzer jukeboxes, and playing guitar.
+He is married to Dr. Kathy Collins, Chair of the Department of Education at Ouachita Baptist University.
+The couple lives in Arkadelphia, Arkansas and has two grown sons and a daughter who is in college.

 Authors must have the positive characteristics found in Wyle E. Coyote...imagination, desire and a never give up attitude in the face of constant rejection.
 Being on the Acme products mailing list doesn't hurt either!